Maylon Hanold Acting Program Director

 All students must fill out the three documents required by the College for internship course registration each time they want to register for an internship:

 Please read through the College of Arts & Sciences Student Internship Handbook and the Internship Registration Form Sample before registering for an internship.
-Once your forms are entirely completed except for the Program Coordinator's signature, you must turn them in to Rose Kaser.
+Once your forms are entirely completed except for the Internship Coordinator and Program Director's signature, you must turn them in to Rose Kaser.

-After Rose receives the forms, she will obtain the Program Coordinator's signature, and then the forms are submitted to the College to be approved.
+After Rose receives the forms, she will obtain Intership Coordinator and Program Director's signature, and then the forms are submitted to the College to be approved.
 After the College approves them, then they are sent to the registrar for approval and to be entered in SUOnline.
 This process can take up to 2 weeks.

 Learn more about internships.